rafaelxky/RPlace/README.md

 # paths
 - paths cannot escape the project root or output root depending on the instruction
 - if it starts with . then the path will be in relation to the file

-# project wide compilation
-- currently rplace allows you to parse whole projects if no target is specified in the CLI arguments

 # project config
 - project config config is defined in the rplace.toml file